joeys1122/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.
+   - Relational Databases are databases where data is stored in tables made up of rows and columns, whereas SQL is a language that lets you modify, manipulate, and query data from a database

 2. Why do tables need a Primary Key?
+   - Tables need Primary Keys because they are used to identify distinct rows of data from the table

 3. What is the name given to a table column that references the Primary Key on another table?
+   - A Foreign Key

 4. What do we need in order to have a _many to many_ relationship between two tables?
+   - Create an intermediary table that holds foreign keys that reference the primary keys on the two tables